openssl/openssl/INSTALL.md

 ### no-hw-padlock

-As synonym for `no-padlockeng`.
+A synonym for `no-padlockeng`.
 Deprecated and should not be used.

 ### no-pic